Audit Committee Charter

 The Committee may request any officer or employee of the Company or any subsidiary thereof, or any representative of outside legal, accounting or other advisors, to attend a meeting of the Committee.

-The Committee shall provide assistance to the Board of Directors in fulfilling its financial, compliance and quality oversight responsibility to the stockholders, potential stockholders, the investment community and others.
-Specifically as relates to its financial oversight responsibility, the Committee’s oversight shall include the integrity of the Company’s financial statements; the financial reporting process; the systems of internal accounting and financial controls; the performance of the Company’s internal audit function and independent auditors; the independent auditors’ qualifications and independence; and the Company’s compliance with legal and regulatory requirements and quality of care standards.
+The Committee shall provide assistance to the Board of Directors in fulfilling its oversight responsibility to the stockholders, potential stockholders, the investment community and others in areas related to the Company’s financial and accounting systems, accounting policies and investment strategies, finance-related public reporting, regulatory compliance (other than healthcare compliance, which shall be under the principal oversight of the Compliance and Quality Committee) and data security programs (including cyber security).
+Specifically as relates to its financial oversight responsibility, the Committee’s oversight shall include the integrity of the Company’s financial statements; the financial reporting process; the systems of internal accounting and financial controls; the performance of the Company’s internal audit function and independent auditors; the independent auditors’ qualifications and independence; and the Company’s compliance with legal and regulatory requirements.
 In doing so, it is the responsibility of the Committee to maintain free and open communication among the Committee, independent auditors and management of the Company including those responsible for oversight of compliance.
-The Committee’s oversight shall include review and oversight of the Company’s health care compliance program.

 In discharging its oversight roles, the Committee is empowered to investigate any matter brought to its attention with full access to all books, records, facilities and personnel of the Company and to engage independent counsel and other advisors as it determines necessary to carry out its duties.

 The Committee shall also prepare an audit committee report as required by the SEC to be included in the Company’s annual proxy statement.